How to Sell Private Label Cosmetics in 6 Steps

 - Paraben-free cosmetics

-2. Research Private Label Cosmetics Suppliers
+2. Find Private Label Cosmetics Suppliers

-There are two primary ways you can source products for your private label cosmetics company: online or in person at beauty industry trade shows.
-Before you start looking at suppliers, define exactly what you want in your private label cosmetics line.
+Before you start looking at suppliers, refer to your chosen niche to define exactly what you want in your private label cosmetics line.
 For example, do you want only organic products?
 Do you need skin care products, makeup, or both?
 Are there specific ingredients you want or don’t want?

+You’ll also want to vet your suppliers to make sure they can be a compatible and profitable business partner.
 Here are a few more questions to consider when researching private label cosmetics suppliers:

 - Do they print labels and packaging for you?
+What level of customization is offered?

 - What are the order minimums?